ryantd42/NY-Legislative-Git/2023/S6471A-2023/bill.md

  person  who  has successfully completed the shock incarceration program, as set forth in subdivision four of section eight hundred sixty-seven of the correction law.
+ S. 6471--A  23

-  § 26.
+  § 27.
 Section 60.05 of the penal law, as amended by chapter 410 of the laws of 1979, the section heading and subdivisions 2, 3 and 4 as amended by chapter 738 of the laws of 2004, subdivision 1 as amended by  chapter 7  of  the  laws of 2007, subdivision 5 as amended by chapter 405 of the laws  of 2010 and subdivision 8 as amended by chapter 486 of the laws of 2022, is amended to read as follows:
  § 60.05 Authorized dispositions; other class A, B, certain C and D felo- nies [and multiple felony offenders].
- S. 6471  23

   1. Applicability.
 Except as provided in section 60.04 of this  article governing  the  authorized  dispositions  applicable  to felony offenses defined in article two hundred twenty [or  two  hundred  twenty-one]  of this  chapter  or in section 60.13 of this article governing the author- ized dispositions applicable to felony sex offenses defined in paragraph (a) of subdivision one of section 70.80  of  this  title,  this  section shall  govern  the  dispositions  authorized  when  a  person  is  to be sentenced upon a conviction of a class A felony, a class B felony  or  a class  C,  class D or class E felony specified [herein, or when a person is to be sentenced upon a conviction of a felony as  a  multiple  felony offender] IN THIS SECTION.
   2. Class A felony.
 [Except as provided in subdivisions three and four of section 70.06 of this chapter, every] EVERY  person  convicted  of  a class  A  felony  must be sentenced [to imprisonment] in accordance with section 70.00 of this title[, unless such person is convicted of  murder in the first degree and is sentenced in accordance with section 60.06 of this article].
   3. Class  B  felony.
 [Except  as provided in subdivision six of this section, every] EVERY person convicted  of  a  class  B  violent  felony offense  as  defined  in subdivision one of section 70.02 of this title, must be sentenced [to imprisonment]  in  accordance  with  such  section [70.02];  and[,  except as provided in subdivision six of this section,] every person convicted of any other class B felony must be sentenced [to imprisonment] in accordance with section 70.00 of this title.
   4. Certain class C felonies.
 [Except as provided in  subdivision  six, every]  EVERY  person  convicted  of a class C violent felony offense as defined in subdivision one of section  70.02  of  this  title,  must  be sentenced  [to  imprisonment]  in  accordance with section 70.02 of this title[; and, except as provided in  subdivision  six  of  this  section, every person convicted of the class C felonies of: attempt to commit any of  the  class  B  felonies of bribery in the first degree as defined in section 200.04, bribe receiving  in  the  first  degree  as  defined  in section  200.12,  conspiracy  in the second degree as defined in section 105.15 and criminal mischief in the first degree as defined  in  section 145.12; criminal usury in the first degree as defined in section 190.42, rewarding  official misconduct in the first degree as defined in section 200.22, receiving reward for official misconduct in the first degree  as defined  in section 200.27, attempt to promote prostitution in the first degree as defined in  section  230.32,  promoting  prostitution  in  the second degree as defined in section 230.30, arson in the third degree as defined  in  section 150.10 of this chapter, must be sentenced to impri- sonment in accordance with section 70.00 of this title].
   5. Certain class D felonies.
 [Except as provided in subdivision six of this section, every] EVERY person convicted of the class D  felonies  of assault in the second degree as defined in section 120.05, strangulation in the second degree as defined in section 121.12 or attempt to commit a class  C  felony  as  defined in section 230.30 of this chapter, must be sentenced in accordance with section 70.00 or 85.00 of this title.
+ S. 6471--A  24

   6. [Multiple felony offender.
 When the court imposes sentence  upon  a second violent felony offender, as defined in section 70.04, or a second felony  offender,  as  defined in section 70.06, the court must impose a sentence of imprisonment in accordance with section 70.04 or  70.06,  as the case may be, unless it imposes a sentence of imprisonment in accord- ance with section 70.08 or 70.10.
   7.]
 Fines.
-Where the court  imposes  a  sentence  of  imprisonment  in accordance  with  this section, the court also may impose a fine author-
+Where  the  court  imposes  a sentence of imprisonment in accordance with this section, the court also may impose a  fine  author- ized by article eighty OF THIS TITLE and in such case the sentence shall be both imprisonment and a fine.
- S. 6471  24

- ized by article eighty OF THIS TITLE and in such case the sentence shall be both imprisonment and a fine.
   [8.]
 7. Shock incarceration participation. (a) When the court imposes